The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 During the wet season, they consume young grasses, but during the dry season, they switch to browsing dead vegetation.

-They congregate in big herds that can have up to one hundred members and are commanded by a single dominant male.
+They congregate in big herds, which can have up to one hundred members and are commanded by a single dominant male.

-These hypervigilant animals living in the Savanna have a vertical leap of up to 10 feet and a horizontal leap of up to 33 feet, a high jump worthy of an Olympic medal.
+These hypervigilant animals live in the Savanna and can leap vertically up to 10 feet and horizontally up to 33 feet, a high jump worthy of an Olympic medal.

 18. Aardvark